punnerud/ideas/README.md

 * Educate based knowledge level (word use / technical terms, prior knowledge)

 ### TomatoNetwork
-A decentralised open source server platform to:
+A decentralized open source server platform.
+Tomato make a lot of other ideas viable.
+Here is some of the goals for Tomato:
-* improve network transfer speed
+* Improve network transfer speed
-* reduce mobile device cost
+* Reduce mobile device cost
+* Low power consumption
+* Improve battery time on wireless/mobile devices (on the magnitude of over 1000x compared to existing solution)
+* Use simple low cost existing hardware
+* Use existing infrastructure, with an addition layer and management
-*
+* Fault tolerant network
+* Optimize against free Internet, mobile communication,
+* No advertisement (ever) for people participating to the network
+* No speed limitations, only optimization
+* No to very limited need for knowledge to get started